katefang/drinksies/README.md

 ## Project Description

 This is an app to help people search for drinks nearby.
-Drinks could either be coffee, bubble tea, tea, or kombucha etc..
+Drinks could be coffee, bubble tea, tea, or kombucha etc..

 ## API and Data Sample